TAIsRich/chuwa1010/ShortQuestions/hw40annotation.md

 ## Other

 - `@ResponseStatus` defines a class with a returned http response status

+- `@PathVariable` handle template variables in the request URI mapping

+- `@RequestBody` maps the HttpRequest body to a transfer or domain object. enabling automatic deserialization of the inbound HttpRequest body onto a java object